imadchougle/Iot-Application-Name-Recognizer/README.md

-Please Change the Branch to master
+Please Change the Branch from main to master